kabads/kabads.github.io/_drafts/2019-12-30-selinux-users-roles-types.md

 ### Roles

 Role based access control is a go-between from the user to the domain.
 By assigning roles, a user can access particular domains.
 This determines which domains can be accessed by the SELinux user.
+The role dictates what domains (types, or contexts) it is possible to be in.

+To find out which domains (roles) a user is approved for:

+    seinfo -ruser_r -x

+Users can switch roles if they want.
+However, they can only do this if their SELinux is allowed to be in that role.
+You can check if this is allowed with:

+    semanage user -l

+This will list a user and the roles that they are allowed to switch to.
+Obviously for this to work, the Linux user has to have the corresponding SELinux username when they issue ```id -Z```.

 ### Type